What Is an MCP App? Architecture, Hosts, and How to Build One (April 2026)

 To run it locally:

-The simulator at localhost:3000 renders your app exactly as it would appear in ChatGPT or Claude.
+The inspector at localhost:3000 renders your app exactly as it would appear in ChatGPT or Claude.
 You can test different display modes, themes, and tool inputs without connecting to a live host.
+For more on the inspector, see Claude Simulator for MCP Apps.

 Why the Standard Matters